trentlarson/distrinet/README.md

 To run:

-- Go to the "distnet settings" on the first page and copy settings into the text field, eg. [sample-sources.yml](resources/sample-sources.yml)
 - `yarn`
 - `yarn dev`

+To experiment:

+- Go to the "distnet settings" on the first page and click 'Use Test Settings' at the bottom.

-To test:
+To run tests:

 - `yarn test-all`
 - Run [genealogy tests](app/features/genealogy/README.md).